ayushgarg1804/JumpingJack/README.md

 # JumpingJack
-Jumping Jack is a flappy bird type game.
+Jumping Jack is a JAVA game made using GUI
-In order to run it on your machine,just change the location of .jpeg files in the code.
+The movement of the player is similar to that in the popular game Flappy Birds In order to run it on your machine,just change the location of .jpeg files in the code.